Thomas Brassey, 1st Earl Brassey: Freemasonry

-He was a freemason.
+Brassey was a freemason.
 He was initiated to the craft as an Oxford student.
 In 1868, he became a member of Abbey Lodge No. 1184 and remained for 48 years.
 He was also a member of Derwent Lodge No. 4 and a founding brother of Navy Lodge No. 2612.
 When he was appointed Governor of Victoria, while he had never held any Lodge office, he was appointed Honorary Past Junior Grand Warden.
 In Melbourne, became a member of Clarke Lodge No. 98 and became its Senior Warden in 1896 and its Worshipful Master in 1897.
 On 4 May 1896 two days before being installed as Senior Warden, he was installed Grand Master of the Grand Lodge of Victoria.
-His becoming of Grand Master was a bit controversial because many members preferred then-current Grand Master Sir William Clarke, 1st Baronet to stay and nominated him again.
+His becoming of Grand Master was a bit controversial because many members preferred then-current Grand Master Sir William Clarke, 1st Baronet, to stay and nominated him again.
 Clarke said that he would like the nomination to be withdrawn if Brassey was willing to serve.
 Brassey approved and Clarke withdrew the nomination, so Brassey was the sole candidate and therefore elected Grand Master.